mrishikreddy/Mail-Sender-RT5/README.md

-# Daily Task Mail Sender
+# Daily Tasks Mail Sender

 Welcome to the **Daily Task Email Reminder** project, a Python-based application that sends automated daily task reminders via email.
 Using SMTP and Gmail's secure server, this script delivers a formatted HTML email listing tasks for the current day.
 It's a simple yet effective tool for personal task management or sending reminders to others.